 SUPPLIES: Our bag includes pipe cleaners. straws, a balloon, plastic bottle caps, plastic bottle, small cups, a kleenex box, and random packaging items.
 Make sure to leave access to tape, string, scissors, and other essentials.

 Essentials to have on hand for anytime paper bag STEM challenges include pipe cleaners, straws, paper clips, tape, markers, paper, popsicle sticks, balloons (why not!), nuts and bolts, scissors, rulers, glue sticks, and whatever else you have!
-Our STEM ON A BUDGET has some great lists for preparing your STEM cabinet!
+Our STEM ON A BUDGET has some great lists for preparing your STEM cabinet or maker space.
+Our new 5 Day STEM Challenge Starter Pack also has some great materials lists.

 Write out a paper bag STEM challenges plan for the week.
 My son likes to have a specific problem to solve.
 Open ended invitations are not preferred and often don’t last long but having an immediate problem to solve is more fun!